PrestaShop/docs/src/content/1.7/project/maintainers-guide/reviewing-pull-requests.md

 ### Lists of red flags

-Here is a list of things of items that should not be approved in a Pull Request
+Here is a list of things that should not be approved in a Pull Request

 - Anti-patterns or code that clearly violates software development best practices such as [SOLID][solid] principles.
-- Code that does not complies with current PrestaShop architecture, unless for good reasons (example: some View logic inside the Model layer).
+- Code that does not comply with current PrestaShop architecture, unless for good reasons (example: some View logic inside the Model layer).
 - Code that scales poorly and/or performs poorly.
 - Code that is very hard to read and consequently less maintainable.
-- Code that ignore one standard PrestaShop usecase (example: logic that only makes sense for EU rules or USA rules).
+- Code that ignores one standard PrestaShop usecase (example: logic that only makes sense for EU rules or USA rules).
-- Code that ignore part of PrestaShop user audience (example: CSS that is not [RTL][rtl]-compliant).
+- Code that ignores part of PrestaShop user audience (example: CSS that is not [RTL][rtl]-compliant).
 - Code that is not secure.

 More details available [here][pull-request-process].